Jolene Wright, LMHCA

 - Exploring Spirituality and Learning Meditation

-- Eye Movement Desensitization Reprocessing (EMDR) — Training will be completed by 11/2021
+- Eye Movement Desensitization Reprocessing (EMDR) — Training in process

 - Transgender Issues